The False Armistice in France

 During the morning of 7 November, La Dépêche de Brest, the local newspaper for the port city of Brest (on the tip of Brittany in north-western France) printed the German bulletin (sent from Paris) about an armistice delegation travelling to the Western Front.
 The news, it commented, removed “all possible doubt that the Germans had asked for an armistice.”14 Groups of “excited” people gathered outside the newspaper building, which overlooked President Wilson Square, “waiting eagerly around for more [information]”.15 The news they wanted to hear – that the war was over – arrived in the afternoon at the nearby American Navy Headquarters overlooking the same square.

-American sailor Lawrence G. Gilliam’s ship put into Brest for supplies on 6 November.
+American sailor Lawrence G. Gilliam’s ship had put into Brest for supplies on 6 November.
 In a long letter home, he described what happened the following day:

 “ [I]t was reported unofficially that the Americans had taken Sedan, and it was rumored that the Germans were ready to stop fighting . . . .
 Immediately the celebration began.
 Sirens and whistles on all ships blew continuously for a half-hour, powerful searchlights from destroyers and other ships in the harbor swept the sky in all directions, and different colored rockets, ordinarily used for signaling purposes at sea, went up in large numbers . . . .
 Ashore the people went crazy; French and American soldiers and sailors paraded the streets, yelled, sang, held meetings and reunions – some dry, some wet, but all happy . . . .
 Later in the evening it was rumored that the announcement had been a mistake, but this rumor did not stop the celebration, which the French people had been saving for four years and which now continued all night.
 In the morning the newspapers declared the report to be false and the population of Brest sobered to some extent, although everyone knew, as the French said, ‘La guerre est fini’.36